 - Are you intending to use your drone for professional purposes?
 In this instance, it is important to shop for the likes of range and flight time.
 You may also need to obtain a licence before taking to the skies.

-- Are you planning to use your drone to capture aerial photography?
-If so, you may wish to consider a drone with a gimbal.
+- Are you planning to use your drone for aerial photography?
+If so, consider a drone with a gimbal.
 Although they are likely to be more expensive, drones with gimbals can capture a wider variety of shots than standard FPV camera drones.

 Types of Drones

 Drones have become a hugely popular gadget — but they should not be thought of as a toy.
 Flying a drone requires practice and effort and you can expect a number of false starts along the way.
 It is important to bear this in mind when shopping for a novice.

 - Drone helicopters and planes tend to be less expensive than quadcopters.
 However, they are usually much harder to fly and can be expensive to repair, so going the extra distance may help the user get off to the best start.

 - WiFi or remote control range is not overly important for beginners.
 After all, the higher you fly, the windier it gets, the harder the drone will be to control.

 - If you want to get used to controlling a drone on your smartphone, consider starting with a land-based drone — some are powerful enough to jump and drive up walls.

 Drones for Recreation

 Once you have mastered drone controls, you can start thinking about some advanced features — and some serious fun.
 These features can make a big difference to the price so it is important to consider how much use you are likely to get out of them.